Perpy-del/sca_ass_seven/README.md

 └───storage
 ```

-- `src/`:Contains the main source code files
+- `app/`:Contains the main source code files
+- `config/`:Contains the config files for the codebase.
-- `tests/`:Contains the unit tests for the codebase.
+- `storage/`:Contains the data store files for the codebase.

 ## Usage

 **[Back to Table of Contents](https://github.com/Perpy-del/sca_ass_seven/tree/main?tab=readme-ov-file#table-of-contents)**

-To start the Loan_Prediction_App application on your local environment, run the following command:
+To start the Bloggy application on your local environment, run the following command:

 npm start